 - Louis Vuitton bags, suitcases or any other merchandise do not come with tags like other brand products.
 They are slid into little pockets inside the bag.

-- Louis Vuitton bags are made in France, USA, Germany, Italy, Switzerland, and Spain.
+- Louis Vuitton wristlets and bags are made in France, USA, Germany, Italy, Switzerland, and Spain.

 - Never trust a seller promising to sell the latest collection that has not been released.
 That’s a big red flag.

 Infographic: Top 8 Useful Tips To Help You Spot An Original Louis Vuitton Bag

 Louis Vuitton is one of the most popular luxury brands across the globe that everyone wants.
 However, it can be difficult to differentiate an original Louis Vuitton from a knockout.
 We have curated the top 5 useful tips to help you spot an original Louis Vuitton handbag.
 Check out the infographic below to know more!

 If you have fallen victim to a counterfeit Louis Vuitton handbag scam or know someone who has, we feel you.
 Unfortunately, the worldwide demand for this brand and its glamorous creations makes admirers like us easy targets.
 Fortunately, there are very specific key features to help you identify an authentic Louis Vuitton handbag.
 We have shared all of that information with you in this article for your convenience.
 So, get these basics right and be smart and safe on the internet.
 We hope you land an authentic piece of your choice with the help of the above tips.